 The very first occurrence of a mugshot being used by law enforcement was around 1844 in Belgium.
 There are also some records of mugshots being taken a couple of years later, in 1846, in the United Kingdom.
-The mugshots that were taken back then looked nothing like the ones that we use today, and if you saw them yourself, you might not immediately identify them as mugshots.
+The mugshots that were taken back then looked nothing like the ones that we use today, los angeles federal criminal attorney and if you saw them yourself, you might not immediately identify them as mugshots.

 In 1857 the New York Police Department had regularly started taking pictures of criminals and would display them in a gallery.
 The Pinkerton Security Agency then started using these pictures for wanted posters, and by 1870 they had surpassed the New York Police Department’s collection of mugshots by a lot.

 Still, everything that we’ve gone over has simply been early mugshots that don’t really resemble the ones we know now.
 Let’s take a little historical detour to make why mugshots were created a little more clear.